 Chapter 1 - Purpose and Background

 To properly control movement across its borders, a government must be able to scrutinize and assess a person’s identity as part of determining eligibility to enter.
-If a foreign national willfully provides incorrect information about identity and intentions for entering the country, the person has deprived the government of its right to examine the request for admission.
+If a person willfully provides incorrect information about identity and intentions for entering the country, the person has deprived the government of its right to examine the request for admission.

 In recognition of these principles, Congress provided a specific ground of inadmissibility to address the use of fraud or willful misrepresentation when obtaining a benefit under the Immigration and Nationality Act (INA).